What is an error loop

 In these cases, it is recommended that these measurements be made after the installation has been fed and that the results be documented in a supplementary protocol.

-eg generator) the above measurements should be repeated with it and the results should be documented in the control protocol.
+If there is an alternative-backup power supply in the installation ( eg generator) the above measurements should be repeated with it and the results should be documented in the control protocol.

 source: Most of the information is from Salevri-Hadjisofianou (New PSO and Electrical Installation control protocols)